Legal Methods of Business Cell Phone Tracking | Spyrix

 Law/Regulation Description Key Implications for Businesses

 Stored Communications Act (SCA) Part of the ECPA, this act prohibits unauthorized access to stored electronic communications, such as text messages or emails.
+Businesses must ensure they do not violate this act when accessing data on company-owned devices.
+Unauthorized access to stored communications can result in legal penalties.

 State-Specific Laws Some states have enacted stricter privacy laws that impose additional requirements beyond federal regulations.
 Businesses operating in these states must comply with both federal and state-specific laws.